Bad Breath Treatment

 Individuals with halitosis should have a complete physical and dental checkup, as this problem may be a sign, something else is going on in the body.

-For example, periodontal disease tends to leave a person with chronic bad breath.
+For example, the periodontal disease tends to leave a person with chronic bad breath.
 This disease occurs when plaque builds up on the teeth, as the bacteria in the plaque leads to toxins forming.
 The gums become irritated, and the jawbone and gums may sustain damage.
 Cavities, oral yeast infections, and dental appliances that don’t correctly fit are also causes of bad breath.

 Individuals suffering from xerostomia, otherwise known as dry mouth, frequently struggle with bad breath.
 Saliva produced by the body moistens the mouth, and this helps to neutralize any odors brought on by plaque.
 Also, the saliva works to remove any dead cells that have built up on the cheeks, gums, and tongue.
 When the cells aren’t adequately removed, they begin to decompose, and bad breath is noticed.